Spider Martin

 James "Spider" Martin (April 1, 1939 - April 8, 2003) was an American photographer known for his work documenting the American Civil Rights Movement in 1965, specifically Bloody Sunday and other incidents from the Selma to Montgomery marches.

-Life
+Early years

 Martin was born in Fairfield, Alabama.
 He was slightly built at 5 ft 2 in tall and 125 lb, and though he would climb trees and church towers to get a different angle for his photographs, his nickname "Spider" dates back to his school days at Hueytown High, where a reporter described him as moving "like a spider" during one of his touchdown runs on the football field.

+After high school, Martin studied art at Jacksonville State University, the University of Alabama, and the University of Alabama at Birmingham.
+Initially interested in photography as a hobby, Martin embarked on a career as a professional photographer when given a project for U.S. Steel.
+In 1964, he was hired as the youngest photojournalist at The Birmingham News.